IanToo2/IanToo2/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-# kyungpook national university, software
+# My dream is to be a wanderer
 <br>
 🌱🌱🌱Studying🌱🌱🌱